15 Money Mistakes College Students Make

 Since college is likely the first time you’ll live independently and make your own decisions, it’s the ideal time to build your financial knowledge and confidence.
 An easy way to do that is to avoid some common financial mistakes college students make.
 Let’s take a look at 15 of them.

-1. Overspending.
+- Overspending.
 Even the best and brightest students make the mistake of spending more money than they have.
-You can avoid that by knowing your expenses and income and setting a monthly budget.
-Check out these popular budgeting apps that can help you master Budgeting 101.
+You can avoid that financial mishap by setting a monthly budget, and sticking to it!
+To make this easier, check out these budgeting apps that can help you track your income, spending and expenses!

-2. Not saving money.
-If you work a part-time job or over the summer, get in the habit of saving.
-Having savings can help you manage unexpected expenses and sleep better at night.
+- Not saving money.
+If you work a part-time or summer job, get in the habit of saving a little bit from each paycheck.
+Having savings can help you manage unexpected expenses.

-3. Paying bills late.
-Ignoring or paying student loans and other bills late will cost you.
-It can result in high fees and a lower credit score that could hurt you when you need to buy a car or apartment or home later in life.
-It could even affect your ability to get a job because some employers perform a credit check before making hiring decisions.
+- Paying bills late.
+Paying bills late will cost you!
+Not only can paying bills late result in fees, it can also result in a lower credit score.
+This could hurt you when you need to buy a car, home, or qualify for an apartment or other loans later in life, and it could even affect your ability to get a job because some employers perform a credit check before making hiring decisions.

-4. Ignoring student loans.
+- Ignoring student loans.
 When it comes to money, ignorance is not bliss.
 Know the amount you borrowed on your student loans, the interest rate you have to pay, and when repayment begins.
-If you’re not sure, contact the servicer on your student loans.
-Also, make sure you understand the long-term impact of your student loans and adjust your plans accordingly.
-For example, if you expect high monthly student loan payments after graduation, focus on finding a job after college versus planning an extended European vacation.
+If you’re not sure about the details of your student loans, contact your loan servicer.

-5. Attending a school they can’t afford.
-It’s easy to be lured in by an expensive school because of its reputation or amenities, but it will cost you.
-So, it could be a blessing if you didn’t get into that over-the-top expensive “dream school,” which you could be paying for long after graduation.
+- Attending a school they can’t afford.
+It’s easy to be lured in by an expensive school because of its reputation or amenities, but it could cost you.
+So, it might be a blessing if you didn’t get into that over-the-top expensive “dream school”.

-7. Not taking advantage of student discounts.
+- Not taking advantage of student discounts.
 Your student ID is more than just a pretty picture.
-It can help you save money with discounts at movie theaters, museums, and other places.
+It can help you save money with discounts at movie theaters, museums, and some subscription services like Spotify or Amazon Prime.
 Take advantage of discounts wherever you can.

-8. Taking on too much debt.
-You already have a heavy backpack to carry; you don’t need to be more weighed down with the burden of excessive debt from student loans.
-Look for ways to reduce the amount you have to borrow either by getting a part-time job, commuting to school, or serving as an RA.
+- Taking on too much debt.
+You already have a heavy backpack to carry; you don’t need to be more weighed down with the burden of excessive debt from student loans after graduation.
+Look for ways to reduce the amount you have to borrow like commuting to school, taking some classes at a local community college for transfer credit, or even buying used textbooks!

-9. Maxing out credit cards.
-Speaking of debt, make sure you avoid credit card debt.
-With interest rates so high, carrying a credit card balance can be a budget-killer.
-Avoid using credit cards to pay tuition; there are far better options for you.
-If you have a credit card, try to pay off your balance every month to avoid costly interest fees.
-If you already have high-interest credit card debt, check into transferring it to a lower-interest rate card or work toward paying more than the minimum payment each month.
+- Maxing out credit cards.
+Speaking of debt, make sure you avoid high-interest credit card debt which can be a budget-killer.
+If you have a credit card, try to pay off your balance every month, and on time, to avoid costly interest and late fees.

-10. Not applying or appealing for financial aid.
-College costs are super high and continue to rise year after year.
-Financial aid can help ease some of the financial burden.
-To apply for federal aid, you and your family must complete the Free Application for Federal Student Aid (FAFSA).
-If you have applied for financial aid and your circumstances have changed (i.e., a job loss in your family), write an appeal letter to your financial aid office.
+- Not applying or appealing for financial aid.
+College costs continue to rise year after year, but financial aid can help ease some of the burden.
+To apply for federal aid, complete the Free Application for Federal Student Aid (FAFSA).

-11. Not applying for scholarships.
-Scholarships are free money and are available throughout your college career, so why not apply?
-We just so happen to know a good one.
-Check out our $5,000 Murray Watson Jr Scholarship.
+- Not applying for scholarships.
+Scholarships are basically free money and are available throughout your college career, so why not apply?
+(P.S. – We just so happen to know a few good ones.
+Check out our $5,000 Murray Watson Jr Scholarship and our $1,000 No Essay Scholarship!)

-12. Not taking advantage of opportunities to work.
-With college costs so high, it’s not a bad idea to get a part-time job or side hustle.
+- Not taking advantage of opportunities to work.
+With college costs so high, it’s not a bad idea to get a part-time job or side hustle to give you some extra spending money, or help with tuition and living expenses.
+Just make sure you continue to focus on your studies, too!

-13. Eating out/ordering in too often.
-If you have a meal plan (which isn’t cheap), why spend extra money ordering in or eating out?
-That’s money you could use toward your expenses or extras.
+- Eating out/ordering in too often.
+If you have a meal plan, why spend extra money ordering in or eating out?
+That’s money you could use toward your expenses, put away in savings!

-14. Not considering private loans.
+- Not considering private loans.
 Not all student loans are alike.
-We recommend you use federal student loans first.
-If you still have unmet need, private student loans are a great way to bridge the gap.
-Not all private student loans are alike.
-For example, a student loan from a non-profit private lender, like Brazos, can help you get a lower rate that could save you thousands of dollars.
+While we recommend that you use federal student loans first to take advantage of any federal loan benefits or public loan forgiveness that may be available to you after graduation, you might still have unmet need.
+If so, private student loans are a great way to bridge the gap.
+For example, a student loan from a non-profit private lender, like Brazos, can help you get a lower interest rate that could save you money.
 Click here to see Brazos private loans.

 Brazos is here to guide you along your financial journey